coder/coder/docs/templates/concepts.md

 ## Architecture

-This is a simplified diagram of our [Kubernetes example template](https://github.com/coder/coder/blob/main/examples/templates/kubernetes/main.tf).
+This is a simplified diagram of our [Kubernetes starter template](https://github.com/coder/coder/blob/main/examples/templates/kubernetes/main.tf):

+![Template architecture](https://user-images.githubusercontent.com/22407953/257021139-8c95a731-c131-4c4d-85cc-eed6a52e015c.png)

 Keep reading for a breakdown of each concept.

-![Template architecture](https://user-images.githubusercontent.com/22407953/257021139-8c95a731-c131-4c4d-85cc-eed6a52e015c.png)

 ## Coder Terraform Provider